1ytic/edit-distance-papers/README.md

 # Edit-distance as objective function

 There are several research fields in which the [edit-distance](https://en.wikipedia.org/wiki/Edit_distance) chosen as the objective function.
-For example, in Automatic Speech Recognition (ASR) the main metric of the quality of models is the [Word Error Rate](https://en.wikipedia.org/wiki/Word_error_rate) (WER).
+For example, in Automatic Speech Recognition (ASR) the main metric of the quality of models is [Word Error Rate](https://en.wikipedia.org/wiki/Word_error_rate) (WER).

 ## Problems